jazzband/django-rest-knox/docs/settings.md

 This is the prefix for the generated token that is used in the Authorization header.
 The default is just an empty string.
 It can be up to `CONSTANTS.MAXIMUM_TOKEN_PREFIX_LENGTH` long.

+!!! note
-# These settings are only relevent if you want to enable [refresh tokens](refresh.md).
+    These settings are only relevent if you have [refresh tokens](refresh.md) enabled.

 ## ENABLE_REFRESH_TOKEN
 This enables refresh tokens if set to `True` which can be used to issue new auth tokens instead of having to log in manually